magefactory/magento-2-tier-price/README.md

-# Tier Price for Magento 2
+# TIER PRICE FOR MAGENTO 2

 Show a tier price on a product page when a customer changes quantity field.